nevalang/website/content/docs/spec/source-code/index.md

 ## Entity Reference

-Entity reference consist of an optional package name and name of the referenced entity.
-Package name can be omitted if entity that we reference either exist in the same package or in `std/builtin`.
-If entity in current package has the same name as the one in the builtin, then it _shadows_ it.
+An entity reference consists of an optional package name and the name of the referenced entity.
+The package name can be omitted if the referenced entity either exists in the same package or in `std/builtin`.
+If an entity in the current package has the same name as an entity in the builtin, it _shadows_ it.

 ## Type Entity

-Type entity (type definition) consist of an optional list of _type parameters_ followed by optional _type expression_ that is called _body_.
+Type entities (type definitions) consist of an optional list of _type parameters_ followed by an optional _type expression_ that is called the _body_.

 ## Base Type